All Episodes

 At any rate, lose another subscriber because I'm right.

-Uh I I I have I'm totally wrong on this issue.
+I'm totally wrong on this issue.

-Unhappy with Hastard, Byron York posting today that the word on Capitol Hill is that House Republicans are increasingly irritated with the speaker.
+Unhappy with Hastard Byron York posting today that the word on Capitol Hill is that House Republicans are increasingly irritated with the Speaker, Denny Hastard, over his stand in the William Jefferson Democrat Louisiana corruption case.

-By the way, I I can't believe this.
+By the way, I can't believe this.

 I have a bunch of emails over the week.

-Why do you keep saying Congressman William Jefferson Democrat Louisiana?
+Why do you keep saying Congressman William Jefferson, Democrat, Louisiana?

 Okay, I will take time to explain these things.

-Because the Democrats have started this whole campaign thing called the culture of corruption, and everybody is trying to get in on that, the media side, uh, the drive-by media, and with the delay and Abramov and all these horrible uh Republicans that are such bad people and they're corrupt.
+And everybody is trying to get in on that, the media side, the drive-by media, and with Delay and Abramoff and all these horrible Republicans that are such bad people and they're corrupt.

-And here you have a Democrat uh and even did you see the New York Times on Sunday?
+And even, did you see the New York Times on Sunday?

-Dirt poor, grew up wherever it was, dirt poor.
+Grew up wherever it was, dirt poor.

 He gets a pass.